Hypertrophic cardiomyopathy and heart transplantation for patients with multiple surgeries

 Stephanie has to follow a treatment with atenolol, a medication that is part of the beta-blockers, normally used for the treatment of heart attacks and its function is to relax the blood vessels and slow the heart rate to improve blood flow. and lower blood pressure.

 “I am taking 15 tablets of 100 mg of atenolol, the medicine relaxes the heart muscle so that it can pump smoothly without any effort.”
 However, he details: “My health is not 100%, I can’t lead a normal life like anyone else: I can’t dance, I can’t walk a lot because I get tired.
-I go little step by little, slowly, I sit down, rest and again; I have had many fainting spells because I don’t get oxygenation.
+I go little step by little, slowly, I sit down, rest and once more; I have had many fainting spells because I don’t get oxygenation.
 It’s been a bit difficult,” he stated.

 a heart transplant